Gravitational waves in ultra-slow-roll and their anisotropy at two loops: Integral results

 The integrals corresponding to eqs.\,(\ref{eq:fg_loops_1}) and (\ref{eq:fg_loops_2}) are divergent in both the IR and UV.
 We deal with this by imposing cutoffs, integrating only the region around the peak of the power spectrum.
 This is similar in spirit to what is done in \cite{Li:2023xtl}, where a lognormal power spectrum that quickly decays in both limits is considered, making the integrals convergent.\footnote{We remark that these divergences are in a different footing to those arising from the in-in formalism, since they are related to the fact that one is attempting to compute statistical properties of the field, such as the variance, in an infinite volume, and persist even if the fields are not quantum in nature.
 Imposing cutoffs is, roughly speaking, equivalent to stating that any experiment used to measure these properties would have access only to a finite range of momenta, so these divergences would never show up in an actual observable.
 As a straightforward way of understanding this, one could imagine setting up a lattice simulation of a random Gaussian field and measuring the corresponding variance, which would correspond to integrating the power spectrum between the natural momentum cutoffs given by the lattice size and spacing, and would therefore be completely finite. } The integrals in eqs.\,(\ref{eq:cubic_loop_1}), (\ref{eq:cubic_loop_2}) and (\ref{eq:quartic_loop}) require a more delicate treatment, due to the time dependence.
 The integral (\ref{eq:quartic_loop}) is completely reabsorbed in the counterterm and only yields a finite contribution to the spectrum upon imposing renormalization conditions, so we do not include it in our analysis.

 Let us first deal with eq.\,(\ref{eq:cubic_loop_1}).
 The time integral can be performed immediately by using the analytical model.
 We obtain

 For eq.\,(\ref{eq:cubic_loop_2}), the situation is more complicated.
-As shown in \cite{Ballesteros:2024zdp}, to remove the UV divergence in this integral it is necessary to keep the $i\omega$ prescription\footnote{This prescription is used to turn off the interactions in the far past and is implemented by thinking of time as a complex number and choosing the integral contours appropriately.} in $\tau'$ and note that the UV cutoff restricts the domains of the time integrals as
+As shown in \cite{Ballesteros:2024zdp}, to remove the UV divergence in this integral it is necessary to keep the $i\omega$ prescription\footnote{This prescription is used to turn off the interactions in the far past and is implemented by thinking of time as a complex number and choosing the integral contours appropriately.} in $\tau'$ (see the corresponding discussion around eq.\,(\ref{eq:iwpresc}) below) and note that the UV cutoff restricts the domains of the time integrals as

 In principle, due to the Dirac deltas coming from the two vertices, the integrals can be split into a sum of sixteen distinct contributions.
 However, even without including the cutoff in the above integral, six of these points are removed because the $\tau''$ integral does not include points with $\tau''<\tau'$.
 Including the effect of the cutoff, we find that the four points with $\tau''=\tau'$ do not contribute to the integral either, and only the final six terms remain.
 This translates into the following sum